Chongqing Helicopter Investment Corporation

 Chongqing Helicopter Investment Corporation is a Chinese aircraft manufacturer based in Chongqing, specializing in helicopters.

 In 2011, the company announced that it would be working with AgustaWestland on future projects.

-The company acquired Enstrom Helicopter Corporation in December 2012 with production facilities in Menominee, Michigan, United States.
-The company failed for Chapter 7 and ceased operations in 2022.
+It acquired Enstrom Helicopter Corporation in December 2012, with production facilities in Menominee, Michigan, United States.
+The company filed for Chapter 7 and ceased operations in January 2022.

+Its assets were later acquired by Surack Enterprises in May of the same year.